Kerala University of Health Sciences

 Kerala University of Health Sciences (KUHS) is a state university located in Thrissur, Kerala, India.
 It was established by the Kerala University of Health Sciences Act 2010, for ensuring proper and systematic instruction, teaching, training, and research and also to have uniformity in the various academic programmes in medical and allied subjects in the State of Kerala.
 The University is mandated to affiliate all Colleges and Institutions in Kerala, imparting professional education in health care.
-So far 296 professional colleges have been affiliated to the University.
-The Governor of Kerala serves as the University Chancellor.
+So far around 382 professional colleges have been affiliated to the University.
+The Governor of Kerala serves as the University Chancellor, and the Minister for Health and Family Welfare serves as the Pro-Chancellor of the university.

 History

 KUHS was established in 2010 through an ordinance and later Kerala University of Health Sciences Act, 2010.
 All branches of treatment came under the university and medical and para-medical colleges previously functioning under different Universities, like University of Kerala, Mahatma Gandhi University, Calicut University, Kannur University, Cochin University of Science and Technology, and Sree Sankaracharya University of Sanskrit, also came under this university.
-The territorial jurisdiction of the university shall extend to the whole of the State of Kerala.
+The territorial jurisdiction of the university extends to the whole of the State of Kerala.

+The university affiliates institutions across nine disciplines: medicine, dentistry, nursing, pharmacy, Ayurveda, homoeopathy, Siddha, Unani and allied health sciences.
+By the mid-2020s it had about 382 affiliated institutions, with nursing, allied health sciences and pharmacy accounting for the largest numbers, and it enrolled more than 100,000 students a year.

+Administration

+The vice-chancellor is the academic and executive head of the university and is appointed by the Chancellor, the Governor of Kerala.
+Mohanan Kunnummal was reappointed vice-chancellor in October 2024 for a term of five years or until he reached the age of 70.

 Affiliated colleges

-This list is categorised into two parts, Autonomous colleges and Non-Autonomous colleges.
+Affiliated colleges are categorised into two: Autonomous colleges and Non-Autonomous colleges.
 Autonomous colleges are bestowed academic independence, primarily in order to enhance the level of education in those colleges.

 A college may be classified as government-run, private unaided, or private aided.
 A government college receives full funding from the Government of Kerala, while a private unaided college receives no funding from the government.
 In a private aided college, one or more of its courses receives partial funding from the government.

-Autonomy

-Autonomy, as granted by the University Grants Commission, in concurrence with the Government of Kerala has been conferred upon selected colleges, which grants upon them, certain special privileges.

-Autonomous colleges can frame their own schemes of study, curricula and evaluation, without need of the approval of the university.
-These colleges also have the freedom to conduct add on courses and supplementary semesters for students who may be in need of it.
-They also have the freedom to avail grants from funding agencies.
-All of these privileges are not granted to non-autonomous colleges.